Oren14Dani/Oren14Dani/README.md

 - 👋 Hi, I’m @Oren14Dani,
 - 🌱 I’m currently learning for B.Cs. in Electrical Engineering.
-- 📫 You can reach me at Linkdin: www.linkedin.com/in/oren-danilov
+- 📫 You can reach me at Linkedin: www.linkedin.com/in/oren-danilov

 <!---